phil-rice/focuson/modules/lens/README.md

 redux projects.
 By utilising a functional programming technique known as optics, and more specifically lens, much of the complexity of redux vanishes.

 One of things I don't like about redux is that actions can do 'anything'.
-It is very hard to combine actions together.
+A second is that it is very hard to combine actions together: they are designed as 'atomic standalone components' rather than as 'composible unit'.
+Lens allow us
+* A much simpler and easier to read model of state management
+* Composibility so it is as easy to plug the state management together as it is to plug the components together
+* Much stronger protection about what the equivalent of actions can and cannot do

-Lens change that model: we have the idea that a lens is focused on a bit of the state.
-With this state management, components display a subset of the json
+We have the idea that a lens is focused on a bit of the state.
+With this state management,components display a subset of the json
   (just like in redux), and components can normally change just that bit of the json (unlike redux where there is no such protection).

 # When should I use this project

 This project isn't suitable for everything.
 It works best when the rendering and editing of a bit piece of state is split across multiple components.
 If there are many components that change many parts of state simultaneously then perhaps redux is better suited.
-If instead your display is split up with a 'editor component' that displays part of the state and lets you change that part of the state, then this project
+If instead your display is split up with a 'editor component' that displays part of the state and lets you change that part of the state, then this project is the clear winner

+# Theoretical musings about quality

+For me quality is about four things.
+I've included what is for me the reason I care about each thing.
+These qualities are all about 'how easy is it to change my software' and 'how easy is it to test my software'

+* Composability (how easy can I 'plug these things together'?)
+* Decoupling (how many lines of code are impacted when I make a change?)
+* Cohesion (how many windows do I have to open to see one aspect of the code?)
+* Readability of the result (Can I come back in six months and still understand it?)

+In all but decoupling I feel this state management is a clear improvement over redux.When it comes to decoupling my experience in the projects I have looked at, this lens approach is usually better as most redux actions become bound to the structure.
+However there are projects I can visualise where redux would be more decoupled (especially if the redux actions actually used lens)

+Certainly the ability to test the code is (in my experience) far easier than with redux.

 # Presentation